nogo/mailgroup/README.md

 ## Mailgroup

-Mailgroup is a multi-account mailing list written in Java.
+Mailgroup is a easy to manage multi-account mailing list written in Java.

 ## Features

 * Multi-accounting
 * IMAP Account connection to read emails
-* SwiftMailer to send emails
 * Access only for members of the mail group
 * Attachments are not forwarded
 * History save email in imap folder